-18. Capital goods for GST purpose are normally defined as any goods which are capitalized for accounting purposes and in accordance with generally accepted accounting practice.
-Intangible asset such as goodwill is not a capital asset.
+18. Capital goods for GST purpose are normally defined as any asset which are capitalized for accounting purposes and in accordance with generally accepted accounting practice.
+Intangible asset such as goodwill is not a capital good for adjustment purposes under the GST laws.